Ultimate meaning

 Canada

+When I came across the retreat announcement, I had been looking for a retreat for nearly two years.
+They were all so inaccessible either physically or financially or both, that I decided that a retreat is not for me, but for those with means.
 This one however was close by and free.
 It came to my life at the time when I needed it most, as I was losing my practice without the support of the Three Jewels.
 It is not only that the retreat helped me to finally get back to my daily practice after nearly a year, but the fact that I gained so many invaluable insights in the course of just one week is testimony that Lama Choga created the right conditions for us to practice.
 May the precious mind of awakening never diminishes in him but forever continue to flourish and thrive.

 Sara Ganj